ton-society/grants-and-bounties/README.md

 ### How to propose something to the list?
 **Ideation Stage**
-1. Open an [issue](https://github.com/tsivarev/ton-footsteps/issues/new).
+1. Open an [Footstep issue](https://github.com/tsivarev/ton-footsteps/issues/new?assignees=&labels=footstep&template=Footstep.yaml).
 Name it using the name of your proposal
-2. Use [ton-footstep-issue-template.md](ton-footstep-issue-template.md) to explain a goal of the proposal.
-Use the [#3](https://github.com/tsivarev/ton-footsteps/issues/3) issue like an example
+2. Fill the issue form or use [ton-footstep-issue-template.md](ton-footstep-issue-template.md) as a reference to explain a goal of the proposal.
+Use the [#3](https://github.com/tsivarev/ton-footsteps/issues/3) issue like an example.

 **Review Stage**
 1. The community can comment, discuss and suggest changes to the proposal